njit-research/njit-research.github.io/docs/how-to/migrate.md

 ```bash
 bash import_to_github.sh "your team name"
 ```
+     - **NOTE: If you do not plan on using ssh keys, comment out line 39 and uncomment line 40.
+You will be prompted for your github username and password.
+Enter your Github Personal Access Token from step 1 above for password.**
      - To find "your team name", you can run the command
 ```bash
 gh api \